-The most promising aspect of contract assertions to static analysis is that they place preconditions and postconditions on declarations, which enables local analysis that is simply not possible (barring alternative methods to provide similar annotations) with C++ today.
+A delightfully promising aspect of contract assertions to static analysis is the preconditions and postconditions contract assertions place on declarations, which enables local analysis that is simply not possible (barring alternative methods to provide similar annotations) with C++ today.

 Even more powerful, however, is the ability to use the full extent of the C++ language to encode the checking of correctness of a program.
 Rather than being limited to a bespoke expression language, contract assertions enable users to write checks using the same powerful abstractions available to them when writing the rest of their programs.